- Importing a Vehicle into the United States

 Is There Way to Import a Vehicle Duty-Free?

-The short answer to this question is, yes, there is a way to import a vehicle duty-free.
+The short answer to this question is, yes, there is a way to ship in a vehicle duty-free.
 You must meet the requirements to do so and they include:

-- Military members as well as U.S. government employees who return to the United States after extended duty may bring a vehicle along if it conforms to the requirements with their duty free personal and household goods with no additional duty fees.
-The stipulation requires that the vehicle was purchased internationally and it must be in the owner’s possession before departure to the United States.
+- Military members, as well as U.S. government employees who return to the United States after extended duty, may bring a vehicle along if it conforms to the requirements with their duty-free personal and household goods with no additional duty fees.
+The stipulation requires that the van/motorvan was purchased internationally and it must be in the owner’s possession before departure to the USA.
 Navy personnel are eligible for 120 days or longer of extended duty exemption and others with extended duty of 140 days or more will be granted exemption as well.

-- Non-residents can import a vehicle without paying duties if they bring it with them when they enter the United States.
-If the vehicle does not conform to the requirements for safety and emissions, the vehicle must be exported within a full year.
-The vehicle cannot be sold within the year.
-Vehicles that meet conformation may be sold within one year but duties must be paid at the nearest CBP office prior to the sale in the United States.
+- Non-residents can inflow a vehicle without paying duties if they bring it with them when they enter America.
+If the motor van does not conform to the safety and emissions requirements, it must be exported within a full year and cannot be sold within that year.
+Vehicles that meet conformation may be sold within one year, but duties must be paid at the nearest CBP office prior to the sale in the United States.

 Valuable Resources: